Enissay/datascience-jhu-module03-course.project/CodeBook.md

 - ```train/Inertial Signals/body_gyro_x_train.txt```: The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

-## Transformation details
+## Project Requierements

-There are 5 parts which hare highlited in the code itself:
+The code is supposed to do the following actions which hare highlited in the code itself:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.